Dark matter search with cosmic-ray antideuterons

 Together with other colleagues in the field, I am running a blog dedicated to cosmic-ray antideuterons: www.antideuteron.com

 I also organized the first cosmic-ray antideuteron workshop together with Rene Ong from UCLA, which took place during June 2014.
 Please visit the conference website for more details: Antideuteron 2014.
-The second iteration for the workshop took place in March 2019.
+The second iteration of the workshop took place in March 2019.

 Other activities include the organization of the 9th International workshop on Very High Energy Particle Astronomy (VHEPA), which was held in January 2016 at the University of Hawaii at Manoa.